balena-io-modules/balena-procbots/docresources/SyncBot/syncbot-readme.md

 	API endpoints outgoing = https://your.syncbot.url/front-dev-null
 	```
 1) Note the channel id, `cha_abc` from incoming url in API Endpoints
-1) Adjust the following values in configs/yml
-	* `SYNCBOT_MAPPINGS`
-		* Add the flow mapping to the array
-	* `SYNCBOT_LISTENER_CONSTRUCTORS.front.channelPerInbox`
-		* Add the map of inbox to channel to the array
 1) Add the inbox to the `SyncBot <- Inboxes` rule.
 The settings for the rule should be as follows:
 	```text
 	WHEN: